To keep your Surface looking and working great, clean the touchscreen and keyboard frequently, and keep your Surface covered when you're not using it.

 Never use disinfectant wipes, glass cleaner, or other chemical cleaners to clean the touchscreen of your Surface device.
 Surface Laptop with Black, Cobalt Blue, and Burgundy finishes also should not be cleaned in any way with disinfectant wipes.

-For info about how to clean the touchscreen, see the Touchscreen care section below.
+For info about how to clean the touchscreen, see the Touchscreen care section above.